 - We can also add this fact; that we want to eliminate any other factors that may keep us awake or wake us up at night.

 With this in mind, we can begin to generate some ideas on what you need to do in order to get a good nights sleep.

-We’ve been through the science behind the body and why certain things such as light exposure and body temperature can effect your sleep, so we can move on to some quick fire tips on how to improve your sleep quality based on what we already know.
+We’ve been through the science behind the body and why certain things such as light exposure and body temperature can affect your sleep, so we can move on to some quick-fire tips on how to improve your sleep quality based on what we already know.

 You need to train your brain to associate your bed with sleeping only.
 Over time you’ll find that as soon as you get into your bed you’ll feel sleepy.

 2. Cut Out Unwanted Noise

 An obvious one here.
 If you are sleeping in a noisy area consider getting earplugs to block out any noise that may be keeping you up.

 If that isn’t a realistic option consider downloading a white noise app which can mask over any distracting noises with something more soothing and relaxing such as waves on the beach or rainfall.

 Too cold or too hot can interrupt your sleep cycle.

 Most people sleep best in a cool environment between 65 – 70 degrees.